 Mastery of languages other than one’s own is a central feature of the Avenues mission.
 Such mastery opens doors to other countries and other cultures.
 It sparks curiosity and invites travel.
 It erodes stereotypes and fosters peace.
 It builds both self-confidence and self-knowledge.
 All are essential outcomes of an Avenues education.

-Among the most distinguishing features of Avenues is the concept of one school with 20 or more campuses in major cities around the world.
+Among the most distinguishing features of Avenues is the concept of one school with many campuses in major cities around the world.
 Once realized, this system will allow fluid exchanges between campuses of students and teachers, as well as a full range of interactive collaborations.
 Experiences ranging from multi-week exposure trips to semester exchanges will be offered, and in the course of their time at Avenues, students here and abroad will have the opportunity to study on multiple continents.
 No other system of schools currently offers such opportunities.